 Watch ‘Tre nøtter til Askepott’ on the 24th

-Another time when most of Norway is at standstill during the holidays is when we all watch the East German-Czechoslovak film ‘Tre nøtter til Askepott’ / ‘Three Wishes for Cinderella’ (Tři oříšky pro-Popelku) which is always shown on tv at 11:00 each year.
+Another time when most of Norway is at a standstill during the holidays is when we all watch the East German-Czechoslovak film ‘Tre nøtter til Askepott’ / ‘Three Wishes for Cinderella’ (Tři oříšky pro-Popelku) which is always shown on tv at 11:00 each year.
 The film is an old classic from 1973, and in Norway we watch it dubbed in Norwegian by Knut Risan.
 The film is a variation of the Cinderella fairy tale, based on the Brothers Grimm’s 1812 version.

 Celebrate Julaften on the 24th